The Shepherds of Bethlehem: A Short Story

 Abel was rubbing olive oil into a deep scratch on one of Winter's back legs, the result of a run-in with a thorn patch.
 "There now little one, let this be a lesson.
 Stay close to me and I will protect you.
 If you wander away, I will pursue you to the ends of the earth.
 And if you get caught in the brambles and thorns, I will always tend your wounds and bring healing.
 And if a bear or a lion should come near, I will take this rod and beat him senseless.
 No one hurts any lamb in the flock of Abel.
 No, love, not one."

 Yakov swallowed hard.
 He felt as if he were eaves-dropping on an intimate conversation.
 But he couldn't help listening.
 His heart was touched at the change in Abel.
 A hard, selfish heart had become as soft as the skin of Yeshua, the Savior child in Bethlehem.
 But more, he felt the change in himself.
 His hatred for Abel had turned to peace.
-He was filled with love and now saw everyone and everything differently.
+He now saw everyone and everything differently.
 He finally spoke.

 "Abel, my friend, it is good to see you."